jddixon/hamt_go/doc/index.md

 and both new and old entries move to the child table, possibly recursing in the process.

-The current implementation allows values of
-3, 4, 5, or 6 for `w`.
-Preliminary performance tests indicate
-that `w=5` is optimal.
+The current implementation has been tested with values of 3, 4, 5, and 6 for `w`.
+Preliminary performance tests indicate that `w=5` is optimal.
 That is, a table with 32 slots gives the best performance.